gpalomar12/Data-Projects-Portfolio/digital_wellness_behavioral_analysis/README.md

 Quantify feature importance to guide product teams on where interventions will have the greatest impact Create an interactive dashboard for stakeholders to explore wellness patterns by age, gender, and location

-### Deliverables:
+### Deliverables

-Predictive model explaining ~86% of mental health variance Ranked list of behavioral predictors with quantified effects Interactive Looker Studio dashboard for dynamic exploration Strategic recommendations for wellness product development
+- Predictive model explaining ~86% of mental health variance
+- Ranked list of behavioral predictors with quantified effects
+- Interactive Looker Studio dashboard for dynamic exploration
+- Strategic recommendations for wellness product development

 ## What You Will Find in This Project